 So much more than an “internship.”
 For the eight students enrolled in this year’s Establishment for the Greater Good (EGG), the 12 weeks they spent creating a 90 second animation for the Against Malaria Foundation (AMF) was more like a mix between a humanitarian aid effort and an artist residency than a typical internship.

 “The students are fully responsible for this project,” says EGG founder, Pakorn Bupphavesa.
-“They get on the phone with the client, they have to hit deadlines — and if it fails, it’s on them.”
+“They get on the phone with the client, solve both creative and technical challenges and learn how to work together as a team.”
 But the students aren’t alone.
 They’re mentored by senior staff at Psyop, an Emmy award-winning bi-coastal production company that specializes in high-end animation and visual effects.

 Susan Sarandon jumps on board